bxlab/cmdb-quantbio/index.md

 ## CMDB Quantitative Biology Lab 2022

 ### Logistics
-- Syllabus TBD
+- Syllabus: TBD
-- Extension of Bootcamp ...
+- This one day a week course builds upon the foundations of Quantitative Biology Bootcamp, reinforcing and expanding upon mathematical and computational methods for analysis of biological data.
-- <span class="text-danger">**NO** other classes, meetings, lab work, lab meetings, etc.</span>
+- In person, BLC 5015
-- In person, Library room needs filled in.
+- 1 - 3:30 pm, Fridays
 - Please wear a face mask and bring headphones
-- Time of class needs filled in.
+- Assignments must be submitted within one week to your `qbb2022-answers` repository

 ### Schedule